Where to eat in Kerry

 Dingle town

 One of Dingle's great music pubs.
 Proper sessions most nights in summer.
-Excellent pub food too — the fish chowder and the seafood platter are institutional.
+Excellent pub food — fish chowder and seafood platter are institutional.
 Family-friendly until 7pm.

 Trad sessions